ambco-iscte/witter/README.md

 <br>

 ## Citations
-If you use or reference Witter in your academic work, you should cite the relevant following paper(s).
+If you use or reference Witter in your academic work, you should cite the relevant following publication(s).

 <details>
 <summary><b>Witter: A Library for White-Box Testing of Introductory Programming Algorithms</b></summary>